CaterinaBi/CaterinaBi/README.md

 🧑‍🦽 Hoping to make a difference by creating a more accessible and safer world for everyone through technology.

-🌱 Currently a Data and AI engineering trainee at [AiCore](https://www.theaicore.com).
+🌱 Currently retraining in Data engineering and MLOps at [AiCore](https://www.theaicore.com) 🔥

-🎥 Content creator on [Udemy](https://www.udemy.com).
-First course expected in November 2022! 🔥

 💞️ *Always* looking to collaborate on small projects related to the field of linguistics.